Karaoke-as-a-Service/tone-deaf-tools/README.md

 them and forgot about them.
 Even though the code quality is not up to most standards, they might still be useful to you.
 Have fun and send us fixes! ;)

+## Typical Workflows

+All of the tools read files from your disk, do something with them and, if applicable, write changed content back to the disk, into th same file.
+If they write, they also provid a `--dry-run` to disable that step.
+All commands support a list of files as command line arguments, so you can process multiple files easily.

+To run a command on all of your files, you can use `find(1)` or a combination of `find(1)` and `xargs(1)` for better performance:

+* `find songs -type f -name '*.txt' -exec python script.py "{}" \;`
+* `find songs -type f -name '*.txt' -print0 | xargs -0 -P8 -n10 python`

+### Unknown Encoding

+Scenario: you are given a library of usdx files in unknown, mixed encodings.
+In order to edit the files with standard tools and display them properly in ultrastar, you'd like to convert all of them to UTF-8.

+Run the following commands on each of your files:

+1. run `normalize_line_endings.py`
+2. run `recode_language.py`
+3. Have a good look at your files, by inspecting any non-ascii characters.
+Use `debug_encoding.py`, if in doubt.
+You can use `iconv(1)` to convert the files to a different encoding.
+Pass the original, untouched file.
+Note that iconv names for encodings might be slightly different, consult `iconv -l`.
+4. run `fix_file_links.py`
+5. run `find_unlinked_files.py` (not yet implemented)

 ## Tools

 ### update_readme.py